 Actions of Intercessory Prayer

-Prayer can take many forms and goes far deeper then a simple request in your mind asking something of God.
-Intercessory prayer in particular stretches beyond the normal “daily” prayer into the realm of warfare directly against our enemy (Satan).
+Prayer can take many forms and go far deeper than a simple request in your mind asking something of God.
+Intercessory prayer, in particular, stretches beyond the normal “daily” prayer into the realm of warfare directly against our enemy (Satan).
 And through intercessory prayer there are many ways we can express ourselves in our actions:

 Outward speech is far more powerful than praying in the mind.
 Great mountains are moved when we speak out loud with authority.
 I found it is the same type of difference as always having a hidden desire that you share with no one, and sharing that desire with others for it to become a reality.
 It is ok to pray out loud.
 If you are not comfortable praying in groups then simply pray out loud in your alone time with God.